On elliptic curves with an isogeny of degree 7: Proof of Theorem

 We will show that for each point $P \in C(\F_5)$, there exists a differential $\omega_P \in \tilde{V}$ that does not vanish at~$P$.
 Proposition 6.3 of \cite{StollChabauty} then shows that there is at most one point in $C(\Q)$ that reduces to $P$.
 Since the set $Z\subseteq C(\Q)$ bijects onto~$C(\F_5)$ via the reduction map, that will show $Z= C(\Q)$, as desired.

 Next we determine the space $\tilde{V}$ explicitly.

-Using lattice base reduction (with higher weights on the higher-degree points), we find the following generators of the intersection of the known finite-index subgroup of~$J(\Q)$ and the kernel of reduction mod~$5$:
+Using lattice basis reduction (with higher weights on the higher-degree points), we find the following generators of the intersection of the known finite-index subgroup of~$J(\Q)$ and the kernel of reduction mod~$5$:

 For each of these divisors~$B_m$, we compute the Riemann-Roch space of $\pm B_m + 12 P_0$ (with sign chosen in an attempt to make the computation more efficient).
 We check that it is of dimension one and that the same is true for the corresponding Riemann-Roch space over~$\F_5$.
-Let $f_m$ be a function spanning the space; then it follows that the divisor of~$f_m$ must be $\mp B_m - 12 P_0 + D_m$ with an effective divisor~$D_m$ of degree~$12$ supported in points having the same reduction mod~$5$ as~$P_0$.
+Let $f_m$ be a function spanning the space; then it follows that the divisor of~$f_m$ must be $\mp B_m - 12 P_0 + D_m$ with an effective divisor~$D_m$ of degree~$12$ supported on points having the same reduction mod~$5$ as~$P_0$.
 (Note that the divisor of the reduction of~$f_m$ mod~$5$ must be the reduction of~$\mp B_m$, since this reduction is a principal divisor and the Riemann-Roch space of the reduction of $\pm B_m + 12 P_0$ has dimension one.)

 We write each basis element $\omega_{ij}\in\Omega(C/\Z_5)$ as a power series in~$t$ times~$dt$, where $t = v$ is a uniformizer at~$P_0$ (and also a uniformizer at the reduction of~$P_0$ mod~$5$).
 We then integrate formally to obtain the corresponding logarithms $\lambda_{ij}$ as power series in~$t$.
 These power series converge 5-adically on points in the same residue class as~$P_0$.
 The expansion of~$f_m$ as a Laurent series in~$t$ is of the form $t^n F_m(t)$ where $n$ is $-12 \mp{}\!\!$ the multiplicity of~$P_0$ in~$B_m$.
 After scaling by a power of~$5$ if necessary, the series $F_m(t)$ is in~$\Z_5[\![t]\!]$, the coefficients of~$t^k$ with $k < 12$ have positive valuation, and the coefficient of~$t^{12}$ is a 5-adic unit.
 This reflects the facts that $D_m$ has the same reduction mod~$5$ as~$12 P_0$, and $P_0$ is not in the support of the reductions mod~$5$ of any of the $Q_i$ or $P_j$ with $j \neq 0$ (as is easily checked).
 We multiply this series by an invertible series in~$\Z_5[\![t]\!]$ such that we obtain a polynomial of degree~$12$ (to sufficient 5-adic precision).
 The roots of this polynomial are then the values~$t_1, \ldots, t_{12}$ of~$t$ at the points in the support of~$D_m$.
 We can then easily compute the power sums of these values (by looking at the logarithmic derivative of the reverse of the polynomial, see again~\cite{StollXdyn06}) and therefore evaluate the integrals